 Violations of the University's policy of academic integrity will result in a failing grade and other disciplinary actions.
-In particular, use of the Instructor's Solution Manual is considered cheating.
-Students who use it will be subject to formal academic discipline charges.

-Note:
+NOTE:

 If a change in the syllabus becomes necessary during the semester, it will be discussed in class and then posted on the course website.
 The course website will also contain up-to-date information on the class schedule, homework assignments and complementary material.